History of the Marshall Cemetery

 There are two veterans from the war of 1812 buried in Lyon County; one is buried in Russell and one in our cemetery.
 Thomas Hicks was first buried elsewhere in 1873 or 1874 (probably in the original Catholic cemetery) and was moved here in 1911.
 (Block 50, Lot 3, Grave 5.)

-George Mathews was a member of the Grand Army of the Republic and is buried in the area reserved for members (Block 24, Lot 6, Grave 2).
+George Mathews was a member of the D. F. Markham Post No. 7, Grand Army of the Republic and is buried in the area reserved for members (Block 24, Lot 6, Grave 2).
 On George’s headstone is a record of his service to our nation.
 It shows that he was already a veteran of three separate wars prior to serving in the Union Army in the Civil War (called the “War of Rebellion” on his monument).
+He first enlisted in 1840 and fought in the Seminole war in Florida for five years.
+In 1847 he re-enlisted for the Mexican war.
+He served again briefly during the 1862 Indian Uprising in Minnesota, before enlisting in the 1st Minnesota Mounted Rangers, serving in the Civil War.
 Over his career, Mr. Mathews enlisted five different times and received six discharges.

 Two of our veterans died in the fighting in World War I. Luther Snapp (Block 48, Lot 8, Grave 2) was killed in action on July 28, 1918, and was buried in France.
 Earl Jackson (Block 56, Lot 9, Grave 1) was killed in action on October 7, 1918, and was also buried in France.
 After the war, at the family’s request, the bodies were brought back to Marshall for burial.
 The funeral service was handled by the Luther I. Snapp Post of the American Legion on August 7, 1921.
 The funeral was so large that it was held outside on the courthouse lawn.
 You can see pictures of the funeral procession at the Lyon County Museum.